 Google Ads as a platform needs its users to trust their search engine to guide them to relevant content.
 When it comes to PPC advertising, Google has its neck on the line for the advertisers.
 If your ad gets a lot of traffic but your website fails to deliver, that violates users’ trust.
 However, to make money, Google needs marketers to pay for clicks, so they have to risk that some ads will disappoint the users.

 To moderate this risk, search engines assign a quality score to your SEM ads.
 The purpose of the quality score is to encourage advertisers to manage user trust.
-A high quality score means that your advertising fits the search engine’s rules and objectives, a low score means you are violating user trust.
+High quality scores mean that your advertising fits the search engine’s rules and objectives, a low score means you are violating user trust.

 Quality scores range from one to ten where ten is the best.
 When your keyword is up in the auction, the search engine adjusts your maximum bid based on your quality score.
 If your ad is good, the search engine offers you a lower cost-per-click.
 If your ad is bad, it punishes you to the point where you should remove or change the ad.
 But even if you leave the ad running, Google just charges you a higher cost for the low quality score to offset their risk of losing some user confidence.